-The new option is described in a blog post and product documentation.
-In this post, we review the new features in Application Load Balancer, then compare its pricing and features to NGINX Open Source and NGINX Plus.
-We also describe the role of Classic Load Balancer with respect to these alternatives.
+In this post, we review ALB’s features and compare its pricing and features to NGINX Open Source and NGINX Plus.

-- The information about supported features in Application Load Balancer and NGINX Plus was accurate at the time of writing, but is subject to change.
+- The information about supported features is accurate as of July 2020, but is subject to change.

-- For a direct comparison of NGINX Plus and AWS Classic Load Balancer, as well as information on using them together, see our previous blog post.
+- For a direct comparison of NGINX Plus and Classic Load Balancer (formerly Elastic Load Balancer or ELB), as well as information on using them together, see our previous blog post.

-Application Load Balancer (ALB), like Classic Load Balancer, is tightly integrated into AWS.
-Amazon describes it as a Layer 7 load balancer – though it does lack many of the advanced features that cause people to choose a Layer 7 load balancer in the first place.
+ALB, like Classic Load Balancer or NLB, is tightly integrated into AWS.
+Amazon describes it as a Layer 7 load balancer – though it does not provide the full breadth of features, tuning, and direct control that a standalone Layer 7 reverse proxy and load balancer can offer.

 - Support for container‑based applications.
-ALB improves on the existing support for containers hosted on Amazon’s EC2 Container Service.
+ALB improves on the existing support for containers hosted on Amazon’s EC2 Container Service (ECS).

 - More metrics.
-With the (limited) content‑based routing in ALB, you can now collect metrics on a per‑microservice basis.
+You can collect metrics on a per‑microservice basis.

 - WebSocket support.
 ALB supports persistent TCP connections between a client and server.